 If you have a question that you don't see addressed below, please reach out to us.
 Suggestions of additional questions to include are also welcome.

 Will it be confidential if I talk to a Penn staff or faculty member?

 All staff members at Penn are expected to control information students share with the utmost sensitivity.
-If students speak with a staff or faculty member that is not designated as a confidential office, they are obligated to inform the AVP/Title IX Coordinator.
+If students speak with a staff member that is not designated as a confidential office, they are obligated to inform the AVP/Title IX Coordinator.
 This procedure is to ensure that students are made fully aware of their reporting and support options, as well as their rights.

 Some additional offices have been designated as confidential for students who wish to seek guidance and support.
 These include the Penn Women's Center and Special Services.
 Discussing a matter with these offices is not considered a report to the University or a request that any action be taken by the University in response to an allegation, unless specifically requested by the student.